Highly Accurate Hearing Assessments in Ventura, CA

 Hearing Tests

 Once your ears have been inspected for any damage, we will move on to a series of noninvasive and painless hearing tests that will help identify the type of hearing loss you’re experiencing, as well as its severity.
-We have several different testing methods available to provide a comprehensive assessment, as can be seen below.

 Results